gauravpradeep/CrossOver/prepare_data/README.md

 ```

 #### MultiScan
-1. Download `files/` under `processed_data/meta_data/MultiScan/` from GDrive and place under `PATH_TO_MULTISCAN/`.
-2. Download MultiScan data into MultiScan/scenes and run the following to extract MultiScan data
+1. Download MultiScan data into MultiScan/scenes and run the following to extract MultiScan data

  ```bash
 cd MultiScan/scenes